sirspen/Glasswall-ICAP-Platform/README.md

     d. execute a `terraform apply`

 Once complete the output will contain the Rancher URL, Username, Password and ssh key, this key can be used to login to all the clusters services once deployed.
+The rancher bootstrap is required to be online and functional before you provision the rancher clusters.

 5. Deploy the Base Clusters (a base cluster is a cluster that has 2 scalesets i.e 1 master and 1 worker node).